sylesh-687/shaileshthakur-resume/Core Java Interview Questions.md

 #### 10: What is a collection?
       A: Collections represents a group of elements.
 Ex: Arrarys and java.util Classes ( Stack , LinkedList , Vector etc )
 ---

+#### 11: Why Goto Statements are not available in Java?
+      A: goto statements leads to confusion for programmer.
+Especially in large programs if several goto programs are there programmer would be perplexed while understanding the flow from where to where          control is jumping
+---